keirace/Memo/CLOUD.md

 # summary of the disk usage for a specific directory
 du -sh .

-# disk usage in human-readable format
+# Disk usage in human-readable format
 du -h

 # Disk Free: overall file system usage